oddbird/oddleventy/README.md

 - Mia had no trouble setting up the basics in a few minutes
 - yaml data in frontmatter, accessible in content
 - json data files scoped to global, folder, or page ('template')
-- built to integrate nunjucks & markdown smoothly
+- built to integrate nunjucks & markdown in a single file (see gotcha)
 - write nunjucks filters and shortcodes in JS (Mia can do it!)
 - create named "collections" in JS (Mia can do it!)
 - very flexible, with documented configuration